guestdaniel/guestdaniel.github.io-src/content/pages/home.md

 [Email][1] \| [LinkedIn][2] \| [Github][3] \| [ResearchGate][4]

-In Fall 2017 I will be a PhD student in the Department of Psychology at the University of Minnesota.
-I will be studying auditory perception in Dr. Andrew Oxenham's [Auditory Perception and Cognition Lab][8].
+I am a PhD student in the Department of Psychology at the University of Minnesota.
+I study auditory perception in Dr. Andrew Oxenham's [Auditory Perception and Cognition Lab][8].

 Formerly, I earned a BS in Psychology from the School of Behavioral and Brain Sciences at the University of Texas at Dallas.
 I worked in Dr. Peter Assmann's [Speech Perception Lab][7], where I focused on perception of indexical properties in children's speech by normal-hearing and cochlear-implant listeners.